Monday 9 September 1940

 There is no ground combat today (apparently the Italians don't even cross the border yet), but the RAF swings into action.
 RAF Nos.
 55, 113 and 211 Squadrons raid both the advancing troops and airfields in Italian Libya.
 Italian aircraft bomb British defensive positions ahead of the advance and make a fighter sweep by 27 CR.
 42s over Buq Buq.
 There are unusual dogfights over the desert involving biplanes on both sides, Regia Aeronautica Fiat CR.42 Falco fighters and RAF Gladiators.

 HMS Illustrious and Eagle send aircraft against the Italian bases on Rhodes.
 The latter carrier loses four aircraft.

 At Malta, there are no air raids.
 The Royal Navy only has one minesweeper, HMS Fermoy, in operation, and the local government requests two more from the Admiralty.

-Battle of the Indian Ocean: German raider Atlantis, disguised as Dutch freighter MV Tarifa, tries to stop empty 9557 ton British tanker Athelking about 1200 miles miles east of Madagascar.
+Battle of the Indian Ocean: German raider Atlantis, disguised as Dutch freighter MV Tarifa, tries to stop empty 9557-ton British tanker Athelking about 1200 miles east of Madagascar.
 When the tanker refuses to stop and opens fire, the Atlantis disables it with its own vastly superior gunfire.
 There are six deaths.
 After taking whatever supplies and documents it can from the tanker and making the remaining crew POWs (40), the Atlantis uses the tanker as target practice and sinks it.

-The Athelking manages to send a distress call which is received at the Royal Navy East Indies station at Colombo.
+The Athelking manages to send a distress call that is received at the Royal Navy East Indies station at Colombo.
 The Admiralty sends cruisers HMS Neptune and Capetown and several smaller ships to track down the raider.